sergioscattone/DGMD-S14/README.md

 ### Sensonrs data

-For collecting the sensors' data we use an script that is in `get_pm/get_pm.ino`.
+For collecting the sensors' data we use an script that is in [get_pm.in](get_pm.ino).
-The algorithms used to calculate the AQI from the sensor data is modularized in the `pm_utils.py` file.
+The algorithms used to calculate the AQI from the sensor data is modularized in the [pm_utils.py](pm_utils.py) file.
-However, both colab notebook and python dashboard files have integrated all that is needed to run without the need to include the `get_pm/get_pm.ino` file.
+However, both colab notebook and python dashboard files have integrated all that is needed to run without the need to include the get_pm.ino file.

 ### Samples

-In the `data_samples` you will see two files with samples that we have taken with the Andruino device.
+In the <b>data_samples</b> folder you will see two files with samples that we have taken with the Andruino device.
 In them we have put the sensors close to a kitchen while using it to see the efects in the measures.

 ### License
 All the sotfware presented in this repo is under [MIT License](LICENSE).